RochesterinNYC/bundler-gsoc/PROCESS.md

 ### Process Responsiblities

-- Daily standup/check-in at pre-defined time regarding what was done, what will be worked on, blockers.
+- Daily standup/check-in regarding what was done the day before, what will be worked on the current day, blockers, etc. This will be done via submitting issues in this repo.
+Please title the issues (`<Name> - <Date MM/DD/YYYY) - Standup Notes`
 - Weekly retro at a pre-defined time.

 ### Coding Responsibilities